 Some tasks that once took a two or three clicks in the old health record now take 10 or more, and VA employees are still learning quirks and tricks associated with each one.

-Some patient addresses weren’t migrated correctly from the old system to the new one, meaning VA clinicians are double checking veteran data to ensure prescriptions are going to right places.
+Some patient addresses weren’t migrated correctly from the old system to the new one, meaning VA clinicians are double checking veteran data to ensure prescriptions are going to the right places.

 Want to stay up to date with the latest federal news and information from all your devices?
 Download the revamped Federal News Network app